maunder [ˈmɔndər] v. i. also mander

 "'No, everybody's fine at home,' I said.
 'It's me.
 I have to have this operation.'

 'Oh!
 I'm so sorry,' she said.
 She really was, too.
-I was right away sorry I'd said it, but it was too late.
+I was right away sorry I'd said it,

 'It isn't very serious.
 I have this tiny little tumor on the brain.'